How Much Do Quartz Countertops Cost in a Primary Bathroom?

 | Sink Cutout | $100 to $250 | Per cutout; varies by sink type |

-How Much Does a Quartz Countertop Cost Per Square Foot?
+How Much Does Quartz Countertop Cost Per Square Foot?

-Plan for $50 to $120 per square foot for most materials, with premium collections reaching $150 per square foot.
-Professional installation usually adds $15 to $30 per square foot, depending on layout, number of cutouts, and edge style.
+Most quartz countertops cost $50 to $120 per square foot for materials alone, while premium designs can reach $150 to $200 or more per square foot.
+Professional installation usually adds $15 to $30 per square foot, depending on the layout, number of sink cutouts, edge style, and local fabrication rates.

 Materials Cost